stolostron/olm-addon/SETUP.md

 > **Note**
 >
 > OLM is only installed on non-OpenShift clusters.
-The `vendor` label needs to be set on the managedCluster resource and to a value different than `OpenShift` for the installation to take place:
+The `vendor` label on the managedCluster resource needs to a value different than `OpenShift` for the installation to take place:
 >
 > `$ kubectl label managedcluster cluster1 vendor=Kubernetes.`